fernandomelchor/NYC_MTA_Subway_Network/readme.md

 <img src="/Data/2-1normal.gif" width="604">  |  <img src="/Data/2-1test.gif" width="604">
 <img src="/Data/2-2normal.gif" width="604">  |  <img src="/Data/2-2test.gif" width="604">
 <img src="/Data/2-3normal.gif" width="604">  |  <img src="/Data/2-3test.gif" width="604">

-##### Abstract—
-Modelling systems as networks provides valuable insights.
-Calculating different measurements of connectivity, efficiency and capacity can help us to answer complicated questions.
-In this project, I explore the NYC Subway System Network and the impact of the L-Train partial closure.
-I propose a simulation that can help people understand the impact on the user experience depending on the origin and destination of the trip.

 #### Introduction